flame-engine/flame/doc/particles.md

 Flame offers a basic, yet robust and extendable particle system.
 The core concept of this system is the `Particle` class, which is very similar in its behavior to the `ParticleComponent`.

-The most basic usage of a `Particle` with `BaseGame` would look as following:
+The most basic usage of a `Particle` with `FlameGame` would look as following:

 ```dart
 import 'package:flame/components.dart';